-- A business may lose a lawsuit and be ordered to pay damages.
-The liability to pay the damages has to be recorded. - ✓ A business may suffer a flood loss that is uninsured.
-The water-logged assets may have to be written off, meaning that the recorded values of the assets are reduced to a zero if they no longer have any value to the business.
-For example, products that were being held for sale to customers (until they floated down the river) must be removed from the inventory account. - ✓ A business may decide to abandon a major product line and downsize its workforce, requiring that severance be paid to laid-off employees.
+- ✓ A business may lose a lawsuit and be ordered to pay damages.
+The liability to pay the damages should be recorded. - ✓ A business may suffer a flood loss that is uninsured.
+The water-logged assets may have to be written off, meaning that the recorded values of the assets are reduced to nil if they no longer have any value to the business. - ✓ A business may decide to abandon a major product line and downsize its workforce, requiring that severance be paid to laid-off employees.